Vertigo and Dizziness

 The underlying causes of the situation can include upper neck problems, motion sickness, medication side effects and poor circulation.
 Infections or injuries to the inner ear can also lead to dizziness.

 Some serious causes of vertigo may be a neurological problem like Ménière’s disease, a stroke or even a tumor.

 Recovering from vertigo and dizziness

 Dizziness often gets better without treatment.
 Often the body usually adapts to whatever is causing the dizziness in a couple of weeks.

-During the examination you health care practitioners will often conduct balance tests, looking not only at the vestibular system (in the ear) but also the eyes, the muscles and the central nervous system all of which are part of the wider balance system.
+During the examination you health care practitioners will often conduct balance tests, looking not only at the vestibular system (in the ear) but also the eyes and muscles, all of which are part of the wider balance system.
 The examination may include hearing test and balance tests such as Eye movement testing, Head movement testing Posturography and Rotary chair testing.

-In some cases Ear Nose and Throat specialists, audiologists, vestibular physiotherapists and other allied health professions will work together to find the treatment and management options.
+In some cases Ear Nose and Throat specialists, audiologists, vestibular physiotherapists and other allied health professions will work together to find the best treatment and management options.

-Epley maneuver (primarily for PPPV) can be done by your doctor, chiropractor physiotherapist, or other health care professional if the cause is from within the ear which may provide some relief of symptoms.
+Epleys maneuver (primarily for BPPV) can be done by your doctor, chiropractor, physiotherapist, or other health care professional if the cause is from within the ear which may provide some relief of symptoms.